wbl1997/my_swift_vio/README.md

 mkdir build
 cd build

-# EIGEN_INCLUDE_DIR is needed for ubuntu 16 to preempt the incompatible system-wide Eigen.
+*EIGEN_INCLUDE_DIR is needed for ubuntu 16 to preempt the incompatible system-wide Eigen.*
-cmake -DCMAKE_INSTALL_PREFIX=$HOME/Documents/slam_devel -DCMAKE_BUILD_TYPE=Release \
+*$HOME/Documents/slam_devel is more error prone than /usr/local as it may cause difficulty in debugging this program in QtCreator.* cmake -DCMAKE_INSTALL_PREFIX=$HOME/Documents/slam_devel -DCMAKE_BUILD_TYPE=Release \
   -DGTSAM_TANGENT_PREINTEGRATION=OFF -DGTSAM_POSE3_EXPMAP=ON -DGTSAM_ROT3_EXPMAP=ON \
   -DGTSAM_USE_SYSTEM_EIGEN=ON ..